Arriva Buses Wales

-Arriva Buses Wales (Bysiau Arriva Cymru) is a bus operator providing services in northern Wales and Chester in northern England.
+Arriva Buses Wales (Bysiau Arriva Cymru) is a bus operator providing services in north Wales and in Cheshire West and Chester, England.
 It is a subsidiary of Arriva UK Bus.

 History

 Crosville Motor Services was formed in 1919 and operated services in Wales and northern England.
 It became a subsidiary of National Bus Company before its Welsh operations were split into Crosville Cymru in preparation for sale in 1987 through a management buyout.

 In 1989 Crosville Cymru was sold to National Express.
 In 1991 it was sold again to British Bus.

 In August 1996 British Bus was purchased by the Cowie Group.
 It traded as Arriva Cymru until February 2002, when it merged with Arriva North West to form Arriva North West & Wales.

 In August 2008 Arriva purchased routes 9 and 9A with seven buses from KMP.

 In January 2009, Arriva North West & Wales was split, with the Welsh operations being managed by a new management team based at Llandudno Junction depot.

 The Crosville Cymru / Crosville Wales Limited name exists today but not with Arriva.
 It is a dormant company and is registered in Wales.